Cruise ship pollution in Europe: Docking restrictions

-While docking, berthing or mooring in populated places for several hours, cruise ships such as the Harmony of the Seas are required to use auxiliary engines that burn low sulphur fuel, or use abatement technologies, in order to reduce the amount of air pollution they cause to the detriment of local inhabitants.
+While docking, berthing or mooring in populated places for several hours, cruise ships such as the Harmony of the Seas are required to use auxiliary engines that burn low sulfur fuel, or use abatement technologies, in order to reduce the amount of air pollution they cause to the detriment of local inhabitants.
 However, critics say these measures are not enough to ensure their health.

 Activists have pushed for cruises to be using electricity from the shore (known as "shore power" or "cold ironing") during docking hours, but cruise lines have resisted this alternative.
 Shore power is already common in the United States, Canada and some European ports (however, as of April 2019, only two European ports are able to generate enough electricity to fully-power cruise ships with their engines turned off), and Southampton planned to become the first port in Britain to introduce it in 2020 as well.
 Disadvantages from shore power include the drain on mains electricity and the required financial investment in installing the necessary infrastructure.
 According to CLIA, 28% of cruises used shore power in April 2019.
 The European Commission has ordered all ports in the European Union to make shore power available by 2025, unless there is no demand or the costs are higher than the environmental benefits.